Kamahl19/react-starter/README.md

 ## Prerequisites

-Edit the `.env.development` file according to your needs.
+Edit the `.env` file according to your needs.

 ## Start app